aframevr/aframe/docs/guides/building-a-360-image-gallery.md

 ## Skeleton

 This is the starting point for our scene.
-We can also remix the [Glitch][glitch].

 ```html
 <a-scene>